-Decem ber 31, 2022 2021 Inactive employees or beneficiaries currently receiving benefit payments 2,349 2,302 Inactive employees entitled to but not yet receiving benefit payments 46 42 Active employees 2,144 2,114 Total employees covered by benefit terms 4,539 4,458
+Decem ber 31, 2023 2022 Inactive employees or beneficiaries currently receiving benefit payments 2,367 2,349 Inactive employees entitled to but not yet receiving benefit payments 44 46 Active employees 2,202 2,144 Total employees covered by benefit terms 4,613 4,539

 Contributions.
 OPEB contributions are elective and not required.
 In December 2018, SMUD split its CERBT assets across two asset strategies to better align trust assets with liabilities (Strategy 1 for active employees and retirements after June 30, 2018 and Strategy 3 for retirements before July 1, 2018).
-SMUD contributes the normal cost to the CERBT, but annually receives reimbursement for cash benefit payments from the CERBT.
+SMUD contributes the normal cost to the CERBT, and annually receives reimbursement for cash benefit payments from the CERBT.
 SMUD may also elect to put additional contributions into the OPEB Plan.
-For the OPEB Plan's fiscal years ended June 30, 2022 and 2021, SMUD made contributions recognized by the OPEB Plan in the amounts of \$0.9 million and \$0.8 million, respectively.
+For the OPEB Plan's fiscal years ended June 30, 2023 and 2022, SMUD made contributions recognized by the OPEB Plan in the amounts of \$9.1 million and \$0.9 million, respectively.

 Net OPEB Asset (NOA) or Liability (NOL).
-SMUD's NOL at December 31, 2022 and NOA at December 31, 2021 were measured as of June 30, 2022 and 2021, respectively, and the total OPEB liability used to calculate the NOA/NOL was determined by actuarial valuations as of those dates.
+SMUD's NOL at December 31, 2023 and 2022 were measured as of June 30, 2023 and 2022, respectively, and the total OPEB liability used to calculate the NOL was determined by actuarial valuations as of those dates.

 Actuarial Methods and Assumptions.
-The actuarial methods and assumptions used for the December 31, 2022 and December 31, 2021 total OPEB liabilities are as follows:
+The actuarial methods and assumptions used for the December 31, 2023 and December 31, 2022 total OPEB liabilities are as follows:

-Discount Rate 5.88% (2022).
+Discount Rate 6.02% (2023).
 Blended discount rate based on projected benefit streams expected to be paid from each Strategy.
-5.84% (2021)
+5.88% (2022)

-Inflation 2.50% (2022 and 2021)
+General Inflation 2.50% (2023 and 2022)